‘Time On Page’ is a Google Analytics metric that records the average amount of time users spend viewing a particular page.

 I’m amazed by the number of blogs that use tiny font-sizes.
 Why make your readers squint?

 That depends, of course, on what font you’re using.

 But in general bigger is better.
-Some authorities, like Smashing Magazine, argue that 16 pixels should be the minimum font size for body text on a web page (I use 18 pixels).
+Some authorities, like Smashing Magazine, say 16 pixels should be the minimum (I use 18 pixels).

-Another factor that affects readability is how much horizontal movement the eye has to make.
+The width of your column is another factor that affects readability – how much horizontal movement the eye has to make.

 People don’t read on the Internet, they scan.
 So very wide columns of text put a strain on your readers’ eyes.

 Opinions vary about the perfect width for online text, but it’s somewhere around 60 characters per line.